eclecticlogic/pedal-tx/README.md

 # Release notes

+### 1.4.3

+- Bug fix: Error in parameter initialization in array type.

 ### 1.4.2

 - Simplified List and Set user types and introduced ability to define if empty list/set should be treated as null or empty array.